Counting the Cost of Vibe Coding

 Before we get into installing and using it, I want to show you the obvious thing: I built Token Use using Claude Code and Codex, which means Token Use has a very detailed record of what Token Use cost to build.

 Drilling into a single session shows every call: when it happened, which model handled it, how many tokens went in and out, what tools were used, and the start of the prompt.
-That single session cost just shy of Β£58 across 151 calls.
-Look at the input column: most calls added a single fresh input token because everything else was a cache read.
+The Codex session above cost Β£55.37 across 616 calls, with 86.9M of the 91.4M input tokens served from cache.

 Iβll leave the absolute number for the GitHub README (the cover image above isnβt entirely satirical), but seeing it broken down by day, by tool, and by session was the thing that finally convinced me the tool was actually useful rather than just an interesting weekend project.